abhsrivastava/abhsrivastava.github.io/_posts/2017-11-3-Actors-With-Guice.md

 And while this works.
 I still resent that now I have two ways of creating objects in my project.
 One via Guice approach of `injector.getInstance` and then a second approach which is specific for actors `actorOf(Props(...))` mechanism listed above.
 I always wished that I could use Guice consistently to get instances of actors and classes alike.

 In this blog, we'll try to do just that.
-Lets write up a quick actor.
+Lets write up a minimal actor which will be used in this example.

 ```scala
 package com.abhi.logic